ichbindev/QuestionsForMe/README.md

 Are there mentorship opportunities?
 (Both ways, to get or be a mentor)

+Will I be expected to be on call?
+If so, what is my expected response time?

 ## Tech Questions
 What do you use for source control?
 (If they don't use source control, run!)